TMC can help to provide risk assessments and driver training for your drivers to minimise risk within your fleet

 We will categorise by low, medium, and high risk drivers, and they will receive training appropriate for their group:

-- Medium Risk Drivers: will likely receive two or three on-line modules appropriate to the risks identified during the risk assessment
+Medium Risk Drivers: will likely receive two or three on-line modules appropriate to the risks identified

-- High Risk Drivers: will be recommended to sit an online Hazard Perception Evaluation Test.
-On completion, the user will receive a number of short targeted modules based on their results.
+High Risk Drivers: recommended to sit an online Hazard Perception Evaluation test.
+On completion, the user receives a number of short targeted modules based on their results.

 On the Road Driver Training